 1inch Order Routing

-1inch uses a proprietary API they’ve named Pathfinder which contains a discovery and routing algorithm.
+1inch uses a proprietary API they’ve named Pathfinder, which contains a discovery and routing algorithm.
 Pathfinder finds the best possible paths for any proposed token swap, splitting a swap across several exchanges and even across different market depths of the same exchange if necessary.
-As a result, the exchange rate and/or the gas fees a user gets is better than what they would have gotten on any single exchange.
+Furthermore, with the dynamic fill mechanism, amounts in the exchanges with the unfavorable rate gets moved to the ones with favorable rates even when processing the transaction.
+As a result, the exchange rate and/or gas fees a user receives are better than what they would have gotten on any single exchange.

 1inch Exchange Fees

 One of the positives of using 1inch is its complete lack of fees.
 There are no exchange fees, no deposit fees, and no withdrawal fees.
 The only costs for users are only dependent on the decentralized exchanges used to source liquidity for trades, and 1inch even does its best to limit these as much as possible through the use of “Infinite Unlock” and the CHI Gas Tokens.

 For example, the Uniswap exchange has a flat fee of 0.3% for its orders, and Balancer charges a variable fee depending on which pool you’re entering.
 In general, nearly no DEXs are offering fee-free trades.

 The native 1INCH token is not just a utility token but also provides governance for the platform, and fees and rewards on 1inch are now wholly reliant on DAO proposals and voting.
 If you look under the “DAO” tab of the 1inch website and then the “Governance” link to the left, you can see the current swap fee, the governance rewards, and other parameters, as well as participating in governance by voting on proposals.